Taicanium/Sylver-Ink/README.md

 ### "Search"

 The Search window allows the user to search for occurrences of a text string across the database, and display the results in a list.
-Sylver Ink uses a tagging system to sort search results: Notes are prioritized if they match words in the search query with a low occurrence rate in the database.
+Sylver Ink uses a tagging system to sort search results: Notes are prioritized if they match words in the search query with an overall low occurrence rate in the database at large.

 ### "Settings"

 The Settings window provides options for customizing the user's experience; placing sticky notes always on top, sorting note entries, reverting the database to its state at a previous date and time, and emptying the database are all options provided in this window.
+The user may also customize the colors and visual style of the Sylver Ink interface.

 ## Contributions